School of Arts & Sciences, School of Nursing and Health Studies, and McDonough School of Business

 When completing the FAFSA, use School Code: 001445.

-- The IRS Data Retrieval Tool, created by the U.S. Department of Education, allows students to access the Internal Revenue Service (IRS) tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.
-It is the best and easiest way to provide accurate income information on the FAFSA and will be available February 3, 2013.
+- The 2014-2015 IRS Data Retrieval Tool, created by the U.S. Department of Education, allows students to access the Internal Revenue Service (IRS) tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.
+It is the best and easiest way to provide accurate income information on the FAFSA and became available February 2, 2014.

 - Your income tax information will generally be available through the IRS Data Retrieval Tool 2 weeks after electronic filing and 8 weeks after submitting a paper tax return.